Infinity Ward: 2012 departure of Robert Bowling

-On March 27, 2012, Robert Bowling issued the following statement on his Twitter account: "Today, I resign from my position as Creative Strategist of Call of Duty, as a lead of Infinity Ward, and as an employee of Activision".
-In response to this, Activision issued the following statement, "We sincerely thank Robert for his many years of service.
-He's been a trusted and valued member of the Infinity Ward team.
-We wish him all the best on his decision to pursue future opportunities".
-Bowling allegedly left because he was unhappy with the slow evolution of the game, as he responded with "Too much 'pew pew' not enough new new" to a question on the subject.

-Signs of disagreement between Bowling and Infinity Ward arose in a live interview with Machinima when he stated the following: "I feel like we are in a fucking era where everyone is so focused on subscriber numbers and all that stuff that we need to get back to what I feel like we did so much better in the old days of just plain good will, like stuff like the LAN patch, yeah it is lower priority but let's get it out the fucking door.
+On March 27, 2012, Robert Bowling resigned as creative strategist of Call of Duty and a lead employee at Infinity Ward.
+In response, Activision issued a statement thanking Bowling for his service.
+When questioned about his department, Bowling responded "Too much 'pew pew' not enough new new".
+Signs of disagreement between Bowling and Infinity Ward arose in an interview in February 2012 when he stated: "I feel like we are in a fucking era where everyone is so focused on subscriber numbers and all that stuff that we need to get back to what I feel like we did so much better in the old days of just plain good will, like stuff like the LAN patch, yeah it is lower priority but let's get it out the fucking door.
 Let's just do it."
-This could be a contributing factor to his resignation.
-Another factor could have been from the amount of harsh criticism Bowling received on Twitter from the fans and players.

 Neversoft merger and further expansion

 In May 2014, Neversoft was merged with Infinity Ward to form a single 'super-studio' after both collaborated on the development of Call of Duty: Ghosts.
 Neversoft studio head Joel Jewett and studio director Scott Pease retired shortly after the completion of the merger.
+By March 2015, Infinity Ward had over 250 employees.

-Infinity Ward presently operates in four locations – California, Texas, Poland, and Mexico.
-The studio in Krakow, Poland opened in December 2017.
+Infinity Ward presently operates in five locations – California, Texas, Poland, Mexico and Spain.
+The studio in Kraków, Poland opened in December 2017.
 The studio serves as a research and development center, and is headed by principal rendering engineer Michal Drobot.
 The Poland studio assisted in rebuilding the IW engine for the 2019 reboot of Modern Warfare and Call of Duty: Warzone.
 In October 2021, Infinity Ward opened a new studio in Austin, Texas.
+In June 2023, Infinity Ward continued to expand with its fifth location, opening a studio in Barcelona, Spain to continue supporting Modern Warfare as well as assisting development in Warzone Mobile.